Complexity

 summary: ClassVar[str] = 'Forbid too many methods in a single class.'

-class TooManyBaseClassesViolation(node, text=None, baseline=None)[source]
+final class TooManyBaseClassesViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation